yintz/SPACEmapX/README.md

 # 10x ST Data

-This package is designed to work with Visium Fresh Forzen, FFPE V1,V2 data only.
+This package is designed to work with Visium Fresh Frozen, FFPE V1,V2 data only.

-If you need the ST test data, this is the data we used.
+If you would like a represetative ST test dataset, please try these data [from Erickson et al, Nature 2022].
 [MendeleyRepository](https://data.mendeley.com/v1/datasets/svw96g68dv/draft?a=3f263217-2bd3-4a3c-8125-8c517c3a9e29).
-for more ST data, you can also go to 10X website to download.
+For more ST data, you can also go to 10X website to download [https://www.10xgenomics.com/datasets?query=&page=1&configure%5BhitsPerPage%5D=50&configure%5BmaxValuesPerFacet%5D=1000&refinementList%5Bproduct.name%5D%5B0%5D=Spatial%20Gene%20Expression&refinementList%5Bspecies%5D%5B0%5D=Human&refinementList%5Bchemistry.version%5D%5B0%5D=2].

 # Funding